 The guidelines on our website provides some additional information that may help guide you as what to include in your application.

-The APVMA portal includes an application aid that guides you through the application process.
+The APVMA Online Services Portal includes an application aid that guides you through the application process.

 What are the assessment time frames?